Post-Brexit talks grind on as fish spat threatens deal

 Sabrina BLANCHARD, AFP

-The European Parliament has highlighted a deadline of midnight (2300 GMT) on Sunday as the last moment to receive a deal for review if MEPs are to ratify it before the end of the year under streamlined procedures.
+The European Parliament has highlighted a deadline of midnight (2300 GMT) on Sunday to receive a deal for review if MEPs are to ratify it before the end of the year.

 Their UK parliamentary counterparts are in recess, but can be recalled within 48 hours to do likewise.